pskd73/typemongoose/README.md

 const all = await UserRepo.query.find({});
 const user = await UserRepo.query.findOne({...});
 ```
-When we have reference objects, we can define them as below
+When you have reference members, you can define them as below
 ```
 @Model<Book>()
 export abstract class Book extends BaseModel {